MicrosoftDocs/cpp-docs/docs/cpp/constructors-cpp.md

 ## <a name="extended_aggregate"></a> Derived constructors and extended aggregate initialization

-If the constructor of a base class is non-public, but accessible to a derived class, then under **/std:c++17** mode in Visual Studio 2017 version 15.7 and later you can't use empty braces to initialize an object of the derived type.
+If the constructor of a base class is non-public, but accessible to a derived class, then under **/std:c++17** mode in Visual Studio 2017 and later you can't use empty braces to initialize an object of the derived type.

 The following example shows C++14 conformant behavior: